GSA/digitalgov.gov/content/posts/2016-01-04-a-sense-of-purpose-strong-communities-can-overcome-big-challenges.md

 ---
+url: /2016/01/04/a-sense-of-purpose-strong-communities-can-overcome-big-challenges/
 date: 2016-01-04 1:00:44 -0400
-title: 'A Sense of Purpose\: Strong Communities Can Overcome Big Challenges'
+title: 'A Sense of Purpose: Strong Communities Can Overcome Big Challenges'
 summary: 'Cook-offs, bike rides, parades and dance parties&mdash;these are not the traditional public hearing-style events for which government agencies are known.
-But these events helped to fuel the Department of Housing and Urban Development’s (HUD) Rebuild by Design Challenge&nbsp;(PDF, 484 KB, 1 page, January 2016), boosting the collective morale among a complex, multidisciplinary network of engaged'
+But these events helped to fuel the Department of Housing and Urban Development&rsquo;s (HUD) Rebuild by Design Challenge&nbsp;(PDF, 484 KB, 1 page, January 2016), boosting the collective morale among a complex, multidisciplinary network of engaged'
-authors: [eric-beidel]
+authors:
+  - eric-beidel
 categories:
   - Challenges
-  - 'crowdsourcing-citizen-science'
+  - 'Crowdsourcing &amp; Citizen Science'
   - Monthly Theme
 tag:
   - ChallengeGov